Financial Need and Award Information

 Financial aid is awarded in accordance with federal, state, and institutional guidelines to help meet your UWF financial need.
 All awards are contingent upon available funds.
 The University of West Florida has the right to change or cancel awards if funds are unavailable, your application contains incorrect data, your enrollment status changes, or your financial situation changes.
 If there is a change in your eligibility, you will receive a revised award letter via your UWF email.

 If your FAFSA was selected for verification, your award will not be completed until you have submitted the required documentation, and it has been reviewed by the Office of Financial Aid and Scholarships.
 We will contact you via your UWF email if you are required to submit additional documentation.
 The verification policy can be reviewed in full online.

 Your Financial Aid package is based on full-time enrollment.
-If you chose to enroll less than full-time, your Financial Aid eligibility will change.
-Some awards will be cancelled and others will be prorated at a reduced amount.
+If you choose to enroll less than full-time, your Financial Aid eligibility could change.
+Some awards may be cancelled and others may be prorated at a reduced amount.
 Please review all award conditions and criteria in MyUWF to determine enrollment requirements for your specific awards.

 Students, you need to be aware of the following conditions when accepting aid from the Office of Financial Aid and Scholarships.